halkyonio/tap/demo.md

   --label app.kubernetes.io/part-of=quarkus-java-web-app \
   --yes
 ```
-Next, verify if the Workload CR has been created and what the status is
+Next, we will check if the Workload CR has been created and what the status is:
 ```bash
 tanzu apps workload list -n $DEMO_NAMESPACE
 ```
-You can follow the build of the application using these commands:
+You can follow the build of the application using the commands:
 ```bash
 tanzu apps -n $DEMO_NAMESPACE workload get quarkus-java-web-app
 # quarkus-java-web-app: Unknown